sufuk/NumericalAnalysis/README.md

-# NumericalAnalysis
+# NumericalMethods
- Some experiments based on numerical analysis.
+ Some experiments based on numerical methods.

 I  do this experiments to understand this topic,
-I am so bad at Numrerical Analysis btw.
+I am so bad at Numrerical Methods btw.